asetalias/blog/content/post/GSOC_AMA_report.md

 ## What is GSoC?

-GSoC is a 12 week program, sponsored by Google LLC to promote open-source among various college students around the world, where the people selected (Only 1200+ students total) are assigned to projects from different open-source organizations working over the summer contributing to open-source and helping them learn and contribute.
+GSoC is a 12-week program, sponsored by Google LLC to promote open-source among various college students around the world, where the people selected (Only 1200+ students total) are assigned to projects from different open-source organizations working over the summer contributing to open-source and helping them learn and contribute.
 You can learn more about GSoC from [here](https://mixstersite.wordpress.com/2018/04/25/123gsoc/).

 <iframe width="560" height="315" align=center src="https://www.youtube.com/embed/QVnN34YGz8s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>